Authority Pages for Local Search

 When all the signals are weighted and combined, this particular page may receive a high authoritative score for the location associated with the business Big Nick’s Pizza Joint at the address of 123 Main Street, Oakmont, Pa.
 15302.

 Most patent filings start off with an introduction that attempts to explain what problem they are solving.
 Here’s a rough paraphrase of the issue that this one addresses:

-When someone wants to find information related to a specific location, they may have difficulties locating authority documents about the location.
+When someone wants to find information related to a specific location, they may have difficulties locating authority pages about a location.
 There are a few reasons, such as the fact that the most authoritative documents: